 Foster Care in North Dakota

-Caring for children is every society's most important job.
-Foster care is a service that provides care for children who cannot live with their own families.
-Licensed foster homes provide the child with a substitute family for a temporary period of time to provide predictability, nurturing and safety for the child.
-The goal of foster care is to create permanency for the child and whenever possible, to reunite the family.
+Foster care is a service that provides care for children who cannot live with their own families for a temporary period of time.
+The goal of foster care is to create permanency for a child and whenever possible, to reunite a child with their family.

 Please send me more information about foster parenting